 Project EAT was created in 2012 to help address food insecurity in the city of Detroit.
-Together, with one of community partners, Humble Design, we asked what we could do to help make a difference to families in need.
+Together, with our community partners, we asked what we could do to help make a difference to families in need.

 It was determined there was a critical need for kitchen items to ensure families have everything they would need to be able to cook meals at home – in essence, a kitchen kit.